pretix/pretix-docs/docs/guides/seating.md

 The following sections describe use cases that go beyond the basic setup process for seating plans.

+### Making changes to a seating plan that is already in use

+As soon as you have assigned a seating plan to an event or date, it becomes impossible to change that seating plan under the same name.
+But there are two methods for still making changes to the plan.

+ 1. Removing the selection of the plan, editing it, and selecting it for the event or date again
+ 2. Migrating your existing plan to a new plan

+The **first method** only works if your seating plan is only assigned to a single event or date, and if you have not sold any products for the seats on it yet.
+In order to remove the selection of your seating plan for a single event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
+In order to do the same for a date in an event series, navigate to :navpath:Your event → :fa3-calendar: Dates: and select the date in question.
+The process is the same from here on out.

+Delete your selection from the field labeled "Seating plan" and save your changes.
+This makes it possible to edit the seating plan and assign it to this event or date once more.
+You will have to map categories to products again.

+The **second method** uses the migration feature.
+You should use this if you have assigned your seating plan to multiple events or dates, or if you have already sold products for the seats on it.
+Even if you are only making a small change, you still need to migrate to a new plan.

+Edit the layout as needed.
+For every seat in your previous layout that you have already sold or created a voucher for, your new layout must contain a seat with the same seat ID.
+Save the layout and create a new entry for the seating plan in your organizer account.

+In order to migrate from the previous seating plan to the new, navigate to :navpath:Your organizer → :i-seat: Seating plans:.
+Search for the seating plan from which you want to migrate in the list.
+Click the :btn-icon:fa3-share:: "Migrate to new plan" button next to it.

+On the next page, select all events or dates for which you want to migrate the seating plan.
+Under "New seating plan", select the plan to which you want to migrate.
+Click the :btn:Save: button.

+pretix will check whether all seats that you already sold are present in the new plan.
+It will also check whether all seats that are in use in a voucher are present.
+The identifying factor is the seat ID.
+If the new plan fails to fulfill these two requirements, then the migration will fail.
+The page will display an error message.

+If the new plan fulfills both requirements, then the migration will be successful.

 ### Blocking seats

 You can disable sales for a certain selection of seats.